COVID-19 and Flu Shot Myths

 A flu infection during pregnancy is more likely to cause severe disease resulting in hospitalization.
 The infection may also be harmful to the developing baby.
 California Department of Public Health (CDPH) recommends a flu vaccine for anyone who's pregnant during flu season, regardless of your stage of pregnancy.
 The vaccine reduces the risk of hospitalization due to the flu for pregnant people by 40%.
 Pregnant people should not get the FluMist nasal spray vaccine.

-Flu vaccines are available at vaccine clinics, your doctor’s office and Sutter Walk-In Care locations.
-Schedule an appointment through My Health Online or by calling 844-987-6115.
+Flu and COVID vaccines are available at vaccine clinics, your doctor’s office and Sutter Walk-In Care locations.
+Schedule through My Health Online or by calling 844-987-6115.